boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/upload-dashboards.md

    * [Configure the drive data source](#configure-the-drive-data-source)

 >**NOTE:** Choosing the file or URL for the reconnecting data source should have the same file name and column as the existing data source configured in the dashboard.
-Otherwise, it will show the error message `New schema differ from existing data source` in the UI.
+Otherwise, it will show the error message `New schema differs from existing data source` in the UI.

 After the details are updated and the `Done` button is clicked the data source will be validated.
 The data source configuration status will be updated as `Completed` as shown below.